Agoric/documentation/main/zoe/api/zoe-contract-facet.md

 The contract must return a record with any (or none) of the following:

 - `creatorFacet` - an object, usually with admin authority.
-It is only given to the entity that calls `E(zoe).startInstance(...)`; i.e. the party that was the creator of the current contract instance.
+It is only given to the entity that calls `E(zoe).startInstance()`; i.e. the party that was the creator of the current contract `instance`.
-It creates invitations for other parties, and takes actions that are unrelated to making offers.
+It creates `invitations` for other parties, and takes actions that are unrelated to making offers.
-- `creatorInvitation` - a Zoe invitation only given to the entity that calls `E(zoe).startInstance(...)`; i.e. the party that was the creator of the current contract instance.
+- `creatorInvitation` - a Zoe `invitation` only given to the entity that calls `E(zoe).startInstance()`; i.e. the party that was the creator of the current contract `instance`.
 This is usually used when a party has to make an offer first, such as escrowing the underlying good for sale in an auction or covered call.
 - `publicFacet` - an object available through Zoe to anyone who knows the contract `instance`.
-Use the `publicFacet` for general queries and actions, such as getting the current price or creating public invitations.
+Use the `publicFacet` for general queries and actions, such as getting the current price or creating public `invitations`.

 ## zcf.makeZCFMint(keyword, amountMathKind)
 - `keyword` `{String}`